merenlab/anvio/anvio/docs/programs/anvi-compute-functional-enrichment-in-pan.md

 ### Basic usage

-Here is the simplest way to run of this program:
+Here is the simplest way to run this program:

 {{ codestart }}
 anvi-compute-functional-enrichment-in-pan -p %(pan-db)s\